 Below are basic guidelines for those wishing to earn their counseling certification in Missouri.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Missouri counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Missouri counseling licensure process.
 However, it is wise to contact the Missouri Committee for Professional Counselors at (573)-751-0018 to make sure you are on the right track.

 I'm a High School Graduate

 Missouri counseling licensure requires candidates to possess at least a master's level of education.
 Completing such a program may seem a long way off, but you can make a positive impact on being able to finish your master's degree by first completing an associate or bachelor's degree program.

 Right now, you might be wondering how you can begin working toward completing a college degree program (and if you're not, maybe you should consider it!)
 Click on the links below to browse schools offering programs in psychology or counseling.

 Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Once you have your bachelor's degree, you can start looking for a school that offers a master's or doctoral degree program in counseling.
 Contact schools offering counseling programs in Missouri to learn more about how to acquire the mandatory educational qualifications.